skip to content

 Knives

-As of 3 February 2012, it is an offence to sell a knife to a minor under the age of 16 years [see Summary Offences Act 1953 (SA) s 21D(1)].
-The maximum penalty for this offence is a fine of up to $20 000 or imprisonment for up to two years.
+It is an offence to sell a knife to a minor under the age of 18 [Summary Offences Act 1953 (SA) s 21D(1)].
+This age was raised from 16 to 18 on 1 July 2025.
+The maximum penalty is a fine of up to $20,000 or imprisonment for 2 years.

 It is a defence if the person selling the knife requested a prescribed form of evidence of age, such as a driver's licence or proof of age card, and the minor made a false statement or produced false evidence of their age, resulting in the sale [see s 21D(2)].